 About the TTSE Grant Program

-The US Department of Commerce Economic Development Agency and the MA Executive Office of Housing and Economic Development (EOHED) through the Massachusetts Office of Travel and Tourism (MOTT) is committed to helping communities recover from the impact of COVID19 and contribute to the long-term strength and sustainability of the Commonwealth.
+The US Department of Commerce Economic Development Agency and the MA Executive Office Economic Development (EOED) through the Massachusetts Office of Travel and Tourism (MOTT) is committed to helping communities recover from the impact of COVID19 and contribute to the long-term strength and sustainability of the Commonwealth.
 The goal of the Travel and Tourism Season Extension (TTSE) Grant Program is to strengthen the economy of Massachusetts by enhancing the state’s tourism industry season.

 The TTSE Grant is a competitive marketing grant program.
 The grant will support regional marketing projects that promote travel and tourism attractions in Massachusetts between the months of November through April, known as the “shoulder season.”
 TTSE Grant funds are dedicated to regional projects that enhance tourism recovery and have the potential to increase domestic visitation during the shoulder season.